If VLOOKUP in Google Sheets is not working

 Replace VLOOKUP errors with your own text

-I think you will agree on the fact that errors don't make your table look better.
+I think you will agree that errors don't make your table look good.
 Is there a way to get rid of them?

 Well, yes, but it won't hurt to first double-check if your VLOOKUP formula in Google Sheets was built correctly: